williambelle/princess-names/docs/list.md

   - Princess Alianora: *Enchanted Forest Chronicles*
   - Princess Annie: *The Wide-Awake Princess*
+  - Princess Arianne: *A Song of Ice and Fire*
   - Princess Ariel: *The Little Mermaid*
   - Princess Chalice: *Dune*
   - Princess Cimorene: *Enchanted Forest Chronicles*
+  - Princess Daenerys: *A Song of Ice and Fire*
   - Princess Dianidra: *"The Princess Who Could Not Dance"*
+  - Princess Elia: *A Song of Ice and Fire*
   - Princess Elisa: *The Girl of Fire and Thorns*
   - Princess Gwen: *The Wide-Awake Princess*
   - Princess Ida: *"The Princess"*